-I’m sure the industrial strength is overkill for our frames, but I figure it doesn’t hurt to go heavy duty just in case.
+I’m sure the industrial-strength is overkill for our frames, but I figure it doesn’t hurt to go heavy-duty just in case.
 I generally use the Industrial Strength Velcro adhesive strips that come in rolls.
 It’s nice that they are wide strips that can be cut down if necessary, a little goes a long way, and it’s super affordable.
-I think the 5 ft x 2 inch roll cost me less than $10, but you can buy thinner strips, and longer rolls like this 15 ft x 2 inch roll for $20.
+I think the 5 ft x 2-inch roll cost me less than $10, but you can buy thinner strips and longer rolls like this 15 ft x 2-inch roll for $20.
 The pre-cut strips are a tad more but can be more convenient to use.

 By the way, I removed the glass from all of our frames before we hung them up in the RV.
-A couple years ago I did this to our massive gallery wall because it was difficult to get photos without glares.
+A couple of years ago I did this to our massive gallery wall because it was difficult to get photos without glares.
 I then realized I didn’t mind them not having glass so I kept them that way.

 Then when it came time to bring frames inside the RV I figured I’d leave the glass out.
 Not only does it make it easier to take photos, but I don’t have to worry about glass breaking.
 This was also because we were hanging the frames up with tacks originally so I was more concerned with them falling at that time.
 Now that we have the frames secured, I don’t see that being an issue.
-Either way I wanted to mention it.
+Either way, I wanted to mention it.
 And if you are concerned about it, you can always swap the glass for acrylic.

 I did have one wood frame that the velcro wasn’t adhering to as well as the others and I’m guessing it had some sort of finish that was preventing the velcro from sticking.
 To fix this I lightly sanded down the back with rough sandpaper before re-cleaning and attaching the velcro.
 After that, the velcro adhered to the back without issues.